komal803/LOCATION-BASED-ADS-OFFER/README.md

 - **AI Recommendations**: Implement AI for delivering personalized, targeted ads.
 - **Dynamic Geofencing**: Adapt geofences dynamically based on user density and events.

-## Acknowledgements
-We express our gratitude to **Professor Dr. Joseph Helsing** for his invaluable guidance throughout this project.
-We also acknowledge Google for providing additional support through its services and tools.